 After auditioning, students will be given a program of study for their area of interest.
 They must then enroll in a private lesson and ensemble each semester in order to develop their skills and repertoire.
-Excellent ensembles for instrumentalists are the Classical Jazz, Contemporary Jazz Ensemble, African Drumming Ensemble.
+Excellent ensembles for instrumentalists are the Jazz Ensemble and the African Drumming Ensemble.

 Recording and Production

-One of the newest additions, recording and production opportunities and courses are available for all students who are interested in developing narrative and musical production.
-The student will work in the state of the art music computer lab.
+Recording and production opportunities and courses are available for all students who are interested in developing proficiencies in music technology and musical production.
+The student will work in the music computer lab.

 Each Spring the music area hosts a week long event, where community artists and scholars engage students in performance and discussion of trends in music.
 Students also work with a master teacher who conducts workshops and classroom visits.